Books like A Court of Thorns and Roses

 Words of Radiance by Brandon Sanderson might seem like an unexpected recommendation for ACOTAR fans, but hear me out.
 While it's less romance-focused, this epic fantasy captures the same sense of a powerful heroine coming into her own that made Feyre's story so compelling.
 Shallan's journey from sheltered scholar to powerful Radiant parallels Feyre's transformation from mortal huntress to High Fae.
 The complex magic system, political intrigue, and themes of sacrifice and loyalty create the same kind of rich, layered world-building that made ACOTAR's fae courts so fascinating.
 Plus, Shallan's complicated relationship with Adolin offers a sweet romantic subplot that will appeal to ACOTAR readers.

-How it's similar to A Court of Thorns and Roses
+A Court of Thorns and Roses only

 Subgenre